ElArkk/jax-unirep/paper/paper.md

 Like `get_reps()`, `evotune()` and its associated utility functions will have at least an example-based test, if not also a property-based test associated with them.

+Community contributions and enhancements are welcome as well.

 ## Software Repository